panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 ### 2.1 When to use *v-show*

 `v-show`, when assigned with `false`, applies `display: none` inline style and hides the element visually and makes almost no modifications to the DOM.

-Toggling the element's visibility using `v-show` is relatively cheap (compared to `v-if` described above), so you might use this directive with an element which visibility is toggled often.
+Thus toggling the element's visibility using `v-show` is relatively cheap (compared to `v-if` described above), so you might use this directive with an element which visibility is toggled often.

 ## 3. Hiding but keeping the space